Opioid Detox and Rehab in Pennsylvania

 • 24/7 medical care and support

-• Private chef and culinary team
+• Executive chef and culinary team

 • Private rooms available

-• Queen size beds with high quality bedding
+• Queen size beds with high-quality bedding

 • 55” television in each bedroom